CAIN Web Service

 Monday 26 January 1998

 The multi-party talks switched venue from Stormont in Belfast to Lancaster House in London in an attempt to inject impetus to the search for a political settlement.
-However, following the revelation that the Ulster Freedom Fighters (UFF) had been involved in the killing of, at least, three Catholics, in the past couple of weeks, there were calls for the expulsion of the Ulster Democratic Party (UDP) which is politically associated with the UFF.
+However, following the revelation that the Ulster Freedom Fighters (UFF) had been involved in the killing of, at least, three Catholics, in the previous couple of weeks, there were calls for the expulsion of the Ulster Democratic Party (UDP) which was politically associated with the UFF.
 The British and Irish governments, at the insistence of some of the other political parties, took the final decision to expel the UDP.
 By this time the UDP had already left the talks venue.
 The two governments issued a document on UDP participation.
 This indicated that the UDP could re-enter the talks process if the UFF maintained its renewed ceasefire.

 Tuesday 27 January 1998